 insecticides have been developed in the continual effort to maintain control of cotton pests.
 In 1995, an estimated 30 million pounds of pesticide was applied to cotton in the US in an effort to control insect damage.
-In that year two crops, corn and cotton, accounted for over 65% of the total insecticide use in the US.

-3.1 For each new pesticide or herbicide, resistance mutants always appear and lead to spread of resistant pest populations.
+11.1 For each new pesticide or herbicide, resistance mutants always appear and lead to spread of resistant pest populations.